SharePoint Connector 1.2

 The SharePoint Connector User's Guide is for project managers, developers, testers – anyone who uses the Confluence SharePoint Connector.
 New to the SharePoint Connector?
 Start with an overview of the connector's features on our website.
 Then have a more detailed look at the SharePoint web parts and Confluence macros, described in the user's guide.
 Never used Confluence before?
 Then you need the Confluence documentation first.

 The SharePoint Connector Administrator's Guide is for people with Confluence and SharePoint administration rights.
 It will help you update your license details and understand our support policies.
 There are also some handy guides to troubleshooting.
-You may also find the Knowledge Base, FAQ and Atlassian Answers.
+You may also find the Knowledge Base, FAQ and Atlassian Answers useful.
 Of course, the Confluence Administrator's Guide is also for you.